JVital2013/vitality-goes/README.md

 The `http_server` part is optional and is only needed to provide decoder/demodulator statistics to Vitality GOES.
 For more information, see [the config documentation](/docs/config.md#general).

 ### Vitality GOES Dependencies
 Vitality GOES itself is a set of PHP, HTML, JavaScript, and CSS files.
 As such, it needs to be hosted on a web server stack.
-For this tutorial, I'm going to assume you're not running another web server on the same machine.
+For this readme, I'm going to assume you're not running another web server on the same machine.

 ---